 Shivraj Patil undertakes aerial survey of areas affected by floods

-Union Home Minister Shivraj Patil made this announcement here on Wednesday after an aerial survey of some of the six districts affected by floods.
+Union Home Minister Shivraj Patil made this announcement here on Wednesday after an aerial survey of the some of the districts (Bidar, Raichur, Bijapur, Bagalkot, Belgaum and Gulbarga) affected by floods.
 Mr. Patil later flew to Bangalore to attend a high-level meeting in which Chief Minister H.D.
 Kumaraswamy, Deputy Chief Minister B.S.
 Yediyurappa, Ministers and Leader of the Opposition in the Legislative Assembly N. Dharam Singh and Congress leaders participated.

-Mr. Patil told presspersons after the meeting that it discussed the immediate steps to be taken to mitigate the loss of lives and property.
-He said that although Rs.
+Mr. Patil told presspersons after the meeting that it discussed the immediate steps to be taken to mitigate the loss of lives and property and stressed that although Rs.
 250 crore might seem inadequate, the Centre was doing its best.

-Mr. Patil said he had sought from the State Government a detailed plan to put in place a permanent mechanism for disaster management.
+Mr. Patil said he had sought from the State Government a detailed plan for putting in place a permanent mechanism for disaster management.
 That would be forwarded to the National Disaster Management Authority, and a permanent system could be established for disaster management.
 He said Karnataka and other States facing either floods or drought were coping as best they could, but there would still be complaints.
-"Even the Centre is at the receiving end of such complaints and we are alive to the issue doing the best we can," he said.